Cathy Craig: Storylines

 She (Kavanaugh) soon begins reporting stories for The Banner when Victoria "Viki" Lord Burke (Erika Slezak) hires her, becoming the character's first active nemesis.
 Cathy briefly engages in an affair with Banner chief editor and Viki's then-fiancé, Steve Burke (Bernie Grant).
 Later, just before Viki remarries first husband Joe Riley (Lee Patterson) after returning to town following his apparent death, Cathy becomes pregnant by Joe from a brief romance in 1973.
 Joe insists on marrying her but she declines and resigns to single motherhood.
 Joe and Viki remarry in September, and months later Cathy gives birth to her and Joe's daughter, Megan Craig Riley, December 2, 1974.
 Joe is told that baby Megan is born with a congenital heart defect that ensures she would never live to adulthood; fearing she would not take the news well, Joe keeps Megan's condition from Cathy.
 While caring for stepdaughter Megan, Viki is involved in a car accident while rushing an ailing Megan to the hospital during a storm in October 1975.
 The accident leaves Viki in a coma and assures baby Megan's death.
 Believing Viki intentionally caused the accident, Cathy swears vengeance on the newspaper heiress.

 Emotionally reeling and plotting, Cathy (Harmon) marries Viki's newly arrived brother and maternal cousin, Tony Lord (George Reinholt), in 1976; unknown to Cathy, Tony was truly in love with sweetheart Pat Ashley (Jacqueline Courtney).
-Adding to Cathy's emotional strife was the fact that Viki became pregnant herself, and gives birth to baby boy Kevin Lord Riley that year, but the child does not inherit the heart condition that plagued Megan.
+Adding to Cathy's emotional strife was that Viki became pregnant herself, and gives birth to baby boy Kevin Lord Riley that year, but the child does not inherit the heart condition that plagued Megan.
 Cathy's mental state wavers at this point, and she becomes obsessed with having a baby with Tony.
 Cathy miscarries her second child and proceeds to fall into psychosis.
 She then kidnaps baby Kevin and disappears for several months.
 When she is finally located in 1977, Cathy is found in catatonia but without baby Kevin.
 Many more months go by before Cathy recovered sufficiently to tell Joe, Viki, and Tony the location of the baby.
 After completely recovering from her breakdown, Cathy grants Tony a divorce and leaves Llanview.